 Tax refunds.
 Tax payments owed.
 Stimulus checks.
-There are many reasons to call the IRS and while the automated system is set up to answer many common questions, not every question can be handled by a computer.
+There are many reasons to call the Internal Revenue Service (IRS) and while the automated system is set up to answer many common tax-related questions, not all tax problems can be handled by a computer.

-When you have questions that the automated system can’t answer, you can find a roundabout way to reach a live person at the IRS.
+When you have tax-related issues the automated system can’t answer, you can find a roundabout way to reach a live IRS agent.

-You probably won’t be surprised to hear that wait times are usually quite long.
-IRS phone representatives have heavy workloads, they field 100 million calls every year.
-As you can imagine, that creates an environment where it can be difficult to reach a live person at the IRS.
+You probably won’t be surprised to hear that wait times are usually long.
+IRS customer service representatives have heavy workloads; they received about 73 million calls in the 2022 filing season.
+As you can imagine, that creates an environment where reaching a live person at the IRS can be difficult.
 But it can be done.

 Table of Contents

-When you call that number, here’s what you will hear.
+When you call the IRS, here’s what you will hear:

 - From there, you’ll be asked what your call is about.
-If you’re calling about your tax return, do NOT choose option 1 to find out about your refund.
+If you’re calling about your tax return, do NOT choose option 1 to find out about your tax refund.
 Doing so will ensure you’re transferred to another automated system.
-Instead, choose option 2, for “Personal Income Tax”.
+Instead, choose option 2, for personal income taxes.

 - You’ll be asked to enter your Social Security or Tax ID number.
 Don’t enter anything.

-- Then press “4” to be transferred to an agent
+- Press “4” to be transferred to an agent.

-At that point, you should be transferred to the “live person” phone queue.
-I realize this is a long process, but it’s the fastest way to speak to a live person when calling the main number to the IRS.
+You should then be transferred to the “live person” phone queue.
+I realize this is a long process, but it’s the fastest way to speak to a real person when calling the main number of the IRS.

-Along with the main federal IRS number, there are also local IRS offices in many cities.
-Sometimes contacting your local IRS office can be faster than calling the federal number.
+Along with the main federal IRS number, local IRS offices are also in many cities.
+Sometimes, contacting your local Taxpayer Assistance Center can be faster than calling the federal number.

-However, expect long wait times when calling your local office as well.
+However, expect long wait times when calling your local IRS office as well.

-To find the number for your local IRS office, go to this webpage.
-Local offices have taxpayer advocates that take appointments for residents needing tax help.
+To find the number for your local IRS Taxpayer Assistance Center, go to this webpage.
+Local offices have taxpayer advocates who make appointments for residents needing tax help.

 Normal IRS hours are from 7 a.m. to 7 p.m. local time.
 But as you can imagine, the phone lines light up pretty quickly.
-Rumor has it that the very best time to call is from 5 p.m. to 7 p.m. on Fridays.
+Rumor has it that the very best time to contact the IRS is from 5 p.m. to 7 p.m. on Fridays.
 Most people are ready to be done with responsible tasks for the week and are getting ready to relax.

-If you can’t call on a Friday after 5, try calling between 7 a.m. and 9 a.m. on weekdays.
+If you can’t call on a Friday after 5 p.m., try to call the IRS between 7 a.m. and 9 a.m. on weekdays.
 This is another time when the phones might not be quite as busy.